ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 #### *Dose-Finding*

--   `r pkg("bcrm", priority = "core")`{#bcrm} This package implements a wide variety of one and two-parameter Bayesian CRM designs.
+-   `r pkg("bcrm", priority = "core")` This package implements a wide variety of one and two-parameter Bayesian CRM designs.
 The program can run interactively, allowing the user to enter outcomes after each cohort has been recruited, or via simulation to assess operating characteristics.

 -   `r pkg("crmPack")` Implements a wide range of model-based dose escalation designs, ranging from classical and modern continual reassessment methods (CRMs) based on dose-limiting toxicity endpoints to dual-endpoint designs taking into account a biomarker/efficacy outcome.
 The focus is on Bayesian inference, making it very easy to setup a new design with its own JAGS code.